Lead Based Paint Testing – Home Inspector

 - Memory loss and issues focusing

-Pregnant women also need to be cautious around lead exposure, as the toxic metal can pass through the mother’s system to her unborn child.
-That can lead to a variety of health conditions, including premature birth.
+Pregnant women also need to be cautious around areas of potential lead exposure, as the toxic metal can pass through the mother’s system to harm unborn babies.
+That can lead to a variety of health conditions, including premature birth and low birth weight.

 Read more about: When should I have my home inspected for lead based paints?

-Lead inspection – If the lead paint in your home has not been damaged, there is little cause for concern.
-However, lead paint that has been damaged or is beginning to deteriorate can leave dust and flakes containing the toxic material.
+If the lead paint in your home has not been damaged, there is little cause for concern.
+However, lead paint that has been damaged or is beginning to deteriorate can leave toxic lead dust and flakes.

-You should also have your home inspected for lead if any of the following apply:
+You should also have a lead paint inspection if any of the following apply:

-- You live in a home that was built before 1978, when lead was used in paints to improve coverage and durability
+- Your home was built before 1978, when lead was used in paints to improve coverage and durability

-- You are planning for renovation of your home, which could lead to disturbing paints containing lead
+- You’re planning a renovation which could lead to disturbing paints containing lead

-The only way to truly know if lead paint hazard is present in your home is to have an inspection.
-A professional inspection can help you identify if lead paint is present on any surface inside or outside of your home.
+The only true way to know if a lead paint hazard is present in your home is to have an inspection.
+A professional inspection can help you identify if lead paint is present on any surface inside or outside your home.